 A good leader.

 A good person.

 This world needs the kind of good that you bring to it.
-Only you can shine the way you do, not by being Best, but by being good at being you.
+Only you can shine the way you do–in your job, in your family, in your community–not by being Best, but by being good at being you.

 You bring kindness and joy and delight everywhere you go.
 You bring everything that’s beautiful and right and true.